LeetLLM

 Every hand-designed component (mel-frequency cepstral coefficients, tri-phone models, n-gram language models) was eventually replaced by a general neural network doing the same job, but better, because it could use more compute and data.

-• •2000s: Hand-designed feature extractors (SIFT, HOG, SURF) fed into SVMs (Support Vector Machines) or random forests.
+• •2000s: Hand-designed feature extractors like SIFT (Scale-Invariant Feature Transform), HOG (Histogram of Oriented Gradients), and SURF (Speeded-Up Robust Features) fed into SVMs (Support Vector Machines) or random forests.
 Each feature was carefully engineered to capture edges, gradients, or keypoints.

-• •2012: AlexNet (a deep Convolutional Neural Network or CNN trained on ImageNet) demolished hand-crafted features at ILSVRC (ImageNet Large Scale Visual Recognition Challenge), dropping error rates from ~26% to ~16%.
+• •1998→2012: LeNet[4] introduced the convolutional inductive bias: translation equivariance (the same filter detects the same pattern everywhere) and local receptive fields (each neuron only sees a small patch).
+This structure is genuinely true of images and dramatically reduced the number of learnable parameters.
+AlexNet[5] (a deeper CNN trained on ImageNet with GPU compute) demolished hand-crafted features at ILSVRC (ImageNet Large Scale Visual Recognition Challenge), dropping error rates from ~26% to ~16%.
 The features were learned, not designed.

 • •2020: Vision Transformers (ViTs)[6] removed even the convolutional inductive bias, treating images as sequences of patches and learning everything from data.
 When trained with sufficient compute and data, ViTs matched or exceeded CNNs, despite having less domain-specific structure.

-The progression from hand-designed features → learned features (CNNs) → even more general learned features (Transformers) is the Bitter Lesson in action, compressed into a decade.
+The progression from hand-designed features → learned features with strong inductive bias (CNNs) → learned features with minimal inductive bias (Transformers) is the Bitter Lesson in action, compressed into two decades.
+The key insight is that inductive biases accelerate learning within a fixed compute budget, but as compute grows, they become unnecessary constraints.

 • •1990s-2000s: NLP systems were built on linguistic engineering: part-of-speech taggers, dependency parsers, named entity recognizers (NER), coreference resolution systems, each hand-designed with linguistic theory.
 Building a question-answering system required composing dozens of these modules.

-• •2013: Word2Vec showed that simple neural methods (skip-gram, Continuous Bag-of-Words or CBOW) could learn rich semantic representations from raw text, with no linguistic annotation required.
+• •2013: Word2Vec [7] showed that simple neural methods for predicting surrounding words (skip-gram) or predicting a word from its context (Continuous Bag-of-Words, CBOW) could learn rich semantic representations from raw text, with no linguistic annotation required.

 • •2018: BERT (Bidirectional Encoder Representations from Transformers) [8] and GPT (Generative Pre-trained Transformer) demonstrated that pre-training on large text corpora produced representations that transferred to virtually every NLP task, making most hand-designed NLP pipelines obsolete.